Metal Gear: Games

 Hideo Kojima designed the original Metal Gear, which debuted in Japan and Europe in 1987 for the MSX2 computer platform.
 A separate team created a heavily modified Nintendo Entertainment System (NES) port of the game that was released in Japan on December 22, 1987, North America in June 1988, and Europe and Australia sometime in 1989.
 Konami produced an NES sequel, Snake's Revenge, again without Kojima, released in North America and Europe in 1990.
 One of that game's designers became acquainted with Kojima and asked him to create a "real Metal Gear sequel".
 In reaction, Kojima began development of Metal Gear 2: Solid Snake, which was released in Japan in 1990 for the MSX2.

 Following Metal Gear 2s completion, Kojima worked on other projects before directing his third Metal Gear game, Metal Gear Solid, for the PlayStation.
 It began development in 1994 and debuted at the 1996 Tokyo Game Show, before being released in 1998.
-The success of Metal Gear Solid resulted in a series of sequels, prequels, spin-offs, ports, and remakes for Microsoft Windows, the Game Boy Color, PlayStation 2, Xbox, GameCube, PlayStation 3, PlayStation Portable, PlayStation Vita, Xbox 360, Nintendo 3DS, PlayStation 4, and Xbox One.
+The success of Metal Gear Solid resulted in a series of sequels, prequels, spin-offs, ports, and remakes for a variety of platforms.
+Metal Gear: Ghost Babel was released for the Game Boy Color in April 2000.
 Metal Gear Solid was followed up by the sequel Metal Gear Solid 2: Sons of Liberty released in November 2001 for the PlayStation 2.
 A remake of the original Metal Gear Solid called Metal Gear Solid: The Twin Snakes was released for the Nintendo GameCube in early 2004.
 Later that year, the third numbered entry, Metal Gear Solid 3: Snake Eater, was released on the PlayStation 2.
 This is the first prequel which was set prior to all the previously released Metal Gear games and which acted as an origin to the franchise.
+Several games were released for Sony's PlayStation Portable.
+In a departure from the series' style, Metal Gear Acid and its sequel used turn-based strategy mechanics based on collectible cards.
 These games were followed by a sequel to Snake Eater, Metal Gear Solid: Portable Ops, which was released on the PlayStation Portable in 2006.
 The series' main storyline was concluded in Metal Gear Solid 4: Guns of the Patriots for the PlayStation 3 in 2008.
 The game featured a multiplayer spin-off called Metal Gear Online.